 Although I had been involved in Itchy Coo from the outset, co-writing the funding application, and writing and editing many of the first titles, I decided to step back after the first year.
 At the time, I was also chief editor of the Dictionary of the Scots Language at the University of Dundee: a huge research project which was increasingly demanding.
 There had also been a stushie within Itchy Coo over who should write the Planet series.
 (Although the original concept had been mine, Matthew wanted his mother, Alison Fitt, to take over the series, which I resisted.)
 I wearied of the conflict and decided to leave the partnership, so the three Dub Busters became two.

 Things went further agley the following year.
 Itchy Coo advertised a sequel to Animal ABC, called Animal 123, without asking my permission as author of the original work.
 When my agent asked them to add a credit, they refused and passed the matter to their legal team.
-I won the argument, but the bitterness of the letters I received meant that I kept my distance thereafter.
-(One letter claimed that, as a mere lexicographer, my work had only been published because of my association with the other two writers!)
+I won the argument, but I was shocked by the tone of the letters I received.
+(One letter claimed that my work had only been published because of my association with the other two writers.)
 The book was later published not as Animal 123 but as Moose in the Hoose.
 Apparently they decided to re-title it rather than add a simple credit.
 I have not been asked to contribute to any Itchy Coo publication since then.
 My translation of Roald Dahl’s BFG was published by Black & White in 2016, but not under the Itchy Coo imprint.
 (Itchy Coo had planned to bring out their own BFG translation, but when the rights holders insisted that I was their preferred translator, because of my work on the Oxford Roald Dahl Dictionary, they refused to include it in their list.)
 Mine is the only Scots translation of Roald Dahl not to have the Itchy Coo label, and it is therefore never included in promotions for the imprint.

-All my Itchy Coo titles, forby Animal ABC, are now out of print, but I have made the texts available on my website.
+All my Itchy Coo titles are now out of print, but I have made the texts available on my website.
 I am publishing below images of two of my pieces from The Swatch which are not available in print elsewhere.
 There is, I think, a refreshing energy – a lively and optimistic virr – in The Swatch that epitomises those early days of the Itchy Coo project, and which deserves to be recorded and remembered.